mobileTV News Circa 2007

 Simon Wheeler, Executive Producer at TWI, said: "The Cricket World Cup has a huge following and it's important that cricket fans don't miss out on any of the action from the tournament.
 Arqiva's expert technical support means that the daily programmes can be packaged as quickly as possible to make for great viewing."

 Stan Hollins, Head of Studios at Arqiva said: "Given the high volume of footage coming through from the West Indies, we've worked closely with TWI so they can isolate the best moments from the Cricket World Cup and facilitate a seamless production for the highlights programme."

 To learn more about Arqiva go to their current website: https://www.arqiva.com/

 BBC trials 3G mobile syndication with Orange, Vodafone and 3

-They will also be able to listen to up to eight BBC radio stations including Radio 1, 1Xtra, Radio 2, Radio 3, Radio 4, 6 Music, BBC 7 and Asian Network.
-The trial will start within the month.
+Subscribers will also be able to listen to up to eight BBC radio stations including Radio 1, 1Xtra, Radio 2, Radio 3, Radio 4, 6 Music, BBC 7 and Asian Network.

 Ashley Highfield, BBC Director of Future Media and Technology, states, "By making a range of television channels and radio networks available to 3G mobile phone subscribers, we hope to test, not only the effectiveness of 3G as a means of distribution, but also how audiences respond to the BBC's linear services on their mobiles."